microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 <a href="url"><img src="TeachingTipButtonsSample.jpg" height="600"></a>

-### Bleeding content
+### Hero content

-Edge to edge content can be added to a teaching tip by setting the BleedingImageContent property.
-The location of bleeding content can be set to the top or bottom of a teaching tip by setting the BleedingContentPlacement property.
+Edge to edge content can be added to a teaching tip by setting the HeroContent property.
+The location of hero content can be set to the top or bottom of a teaching tip by setting the HeroContentPlacement property.

 XAML
 ```XAML